-Learn What Irony (Really) Is and How To Use It
+What is Irony and How do You Use it?

 We know it when we see it, but few of us can articulate what irony really is without relying on half-remembered lyrics from the 1995 Alanis Morissette song, “Ironic.”
 But it’s critical for writers to understand irony, which can add depth to conflict — or, in certain cases, make conflict feel hackneyed and stale.
-In this article, we will define and analyze different types of irony, and examine how to use irony successfully in your writing.
-Finally, we’ll dispel the notion that rain on your wedding day is ironic — a concept that, ironically enough, isn’t ironic at all.
+In this article, we will define and analyze different types of irony and how to use them in your writing.

 What is irony?

-When readers are informed of significant information that key characters are unaware of — meaning we know what will happen before they do — that’s called “dramatic irony.”
+It's when readers are informed of significant information that key characters are unaware of (where we know what will happen before they do).
 Tension rises between the point of revelation (when the reader first receives the secret insight) and recognition (when the characters are finally brought into the loop).

 To create feelings of fear or suspense

 In his tips on mastering tension, Alfred Hitchcock explains how the use of suspense can engage audiences by describing two scenes: In the first, four people are sitting at a table, talking about baseball when a bomb explodes.
 In the second, we witness an anarchist enter the room, place a bomb under the table, and set it to explode at 1pm.
 Moments later we watch as four people sit at that table and have a conversation.
 There is a clock on the wall that reads 12:45pm.

 In the first scene, we experience momentary surprise.
 In the second scene, an innocuous conversation becomes charged with prolonged suspense.
 For an example, watch Hitchcock’s exact principles on tension come to life in the opening shot from Orson Welles’ A Touch of Evil.